 This is the first section of the journal.
 It gives you space to write down your life goals, your yearly goals, monthly goals and finally week by week goal milestones.
 This is where I write all kinds of goals, not just health and ITP related, but I often have ITP in the back of my mind.
 My exercise goals are always a little focused on ITP.
 Meditation goals are usually for ITP too.

 3 Tips for WRITING GOALS: 1.
 Always write down the goal in a way that a stranger would understand if they read it.
 2. Make sure you write what you will get out of achieving the goal, for example, strength, flexibility, stronger sense of concentration.
 If the goal doesn’t actually give you anything or improve your life, you won’t feel the need to achieve it.
 3. Write down the reward you will give yourself once you achieve your goal, new jogging shoes, an indulgent magazine or a whole afternoon in your garden on a weekday.

 The second section of the Journal is labelled Classes and is divided up into small units for every class.
 I use this section to keep track of the regular, structured exercise classes that I attend.
 At the moment I go to one Ballet class and one Yoga Class a week.

 I like to use this section to record how hard I worked out during the class, making a note of how I feel in relation to my platelet count.
-I also record how I feel the next day and weather I have had any problems recovering from the exercise.
-It was during this process that I realised very strenuous exercise was terrible for my body not matter how ‘fit’ I thought I was getting.
+I also record how I feel the next day and the weather I have had any problems recovering from the exercise.
+It was during this process that I realised very strenuous exercise was terrible for my body no matter how ‘fit’ I thought I was getting.

 3. The Diet Section